Dominic L. Cortese: Speakership battle

 Cortese was one of the Democrats that Republicans hoped to win over when they were struggling to gain the speakership in 1995.
 Brown had Assemblyman Dick Mountjoy expelled, so the Republicans had only 40 votes when they needed 41.
 Without Paul Horcher and Cortese, the Democrats had only 39 votes and one vacancy.
 Horcher, scorned by the Republicans in his earlier election, became an Independent and voted for Brown on the first roll call.
 Cortese abstained, but cast the single deciding vote on the second roll call with his wife sitting next to him at his desk.
 Cortese met privately with Jim Brulte, Brown's Republican adversary, and later with Brown and Horcher upon entering the Assembly chambers earlier that day.

 Education

 Cortese received a Bachelor of Science degree from Santa Clara University.
 He graduated from Pala Middle School in San Jose and Bellarmine College Preparatory High School in 1950.
 He holds an Honorary Law Degree from Lincoln Law School.
-A college ROTC graduate, Cortese served for two years in the United States Army,(1954-1956), as a First Lieutenant.
-During his legislative career, he was given an Award of Recognition for Support of Vietnam Veterans of America at a California Statewide Convention held in San Jose.
+A college ROTC graduate, Cortese served for two years in the United States Army,(1954–1956), as a First Lieutenant.
+He was given an Award of Recognition for Support of Vietnam Veterans of America during their 1988 California Statewide Convention held in San Jose.
 He is a Rotary Club Paul Harris Fellow.